Hail State Unis

 Picture

-Bob Boyd became head coach in 81-82; for his first three seasons, the uniforms were given a more constrained design.
-The fronts featured the "Mississippi" - number - "State" design, but in simple maroon and white.
+For State's first three seasons under Bob Boyd, the uniforms were given a more constrained design.
+The front of the jersey featured the "Mississippi" - number - "State" design, but in simple maroon and white.
 The numbers, wordmark, and interlocking "MSU" shorts logo all featured double outlines; the collar/neck, waistband, and shorts bottom all featured a double-stripe design.

 Picture